sandrzejewskipl/spotify-scheduler/README.md

 - English (en)
 - Polish (pl)

 <b>DEVICE NAME</b> - name (or part of it) of the device in Spotify API that will play music.
-It defaults to "DESKTOP", because default windows computer name starts with "DESKTOP-" and Spotify sets device name of Windows app to it.
+It defaults to "DESKTOP", because default windows computer name starts with "DESKTOP-" and Spotify sets device name of a Windows app to it.

-<b>Killswitch</b> - feature that kills the Spotify process(es) when an error with API occurs.
-It prevents playback when it shouldn't be played but API call somehow didn't worked.
+<b>Killswitch</b> - feature that kills the Spotify process(es) when an error with API occurs when pausing the playback.
+It prevents playing music out of schedule.

-<b>Play music only on weekdays</b> - You can play music only on Monday to Friday
+<b>Play music only on weekdays</b> - Music will only be played from Monday to Friday.

 ## After changing the language, run the script again.